-Chromosome counts. - Metaphase cells of root tips obtained from germinating seeds were used to chromosome evaluate the number Karvandarina aphylla.
+Chromosome counts. - Metaphase cells of root tips obtained from germinating seeds were used to evaluate the chromosome number of Karvandarina aphylla.
 Methods for pre-treatment, fixation and staining were described by Bordbar et al. (2017).
 The roots were gently squashed in 45% acetic acid on a glass slide.
 The clearest mitotic metaphases cells were imaged using an Olympus BH-2 light microscope equipped with camera.